Teksta versija

 The types of use of subterranean depths shall be as follows:

-1) geological, hydrogeological, engineering geological, geo-ecological or geophysical exploration;
+1) geological, hydrogeological, engineering geological, geotechnical, geo-ecological, or geophysical exploration;

 2) establishment of a monitoring system of subterranean depths or performance of monitoring;

-3) prospection, exploration or extraction of mineral resources;
+3) extraction of mineral resources (except for hydrocarbons);

 4) use of useful properties of subterranean depths;